woodenbell/PrettyPrint/README.md

 Printing a *Map* has the option `withKeys` instead of `enumerated`.
 The *Sets, Lists and Queues* will have their indexes printed.

 Collections use the **CollectionPrint** class, just like below:

     import io.github.woodenbell.pprint.CollectionPrint

-    CollectionPrint.prettyPrint(myMap, true); //Prints the map with it's keys and values CollectionPrint.prettyPrint(myList, true); //Prints the list elements with their indexes
+    CollectionPrint.pprint(myMap, true); //Prints the map with it's keys and values CollectionPrint.pprint(myList, true); //Prints the list elements with their indexes

 **Collections unfortunately doesn't support recursive print, by the fact that collections, differently from objects that implement PrettyPrintable, have different ways to get keys and values.
 One example is Map and Set, because in map an Iterator is needed, while Set can be iterated by a for loop**
 ___